 For a moment, put aside the big 3D printed infrastructures.
 Homes?
 Forget them.
 The vehicles?
 Forget it.
 It's time to talk about the serious stuff - it's time to talk about the 3D printed CHICKEN.
 Do we realize?
 Cutlets 3D printed and cooked at the same time with the laser.
 Who can ever do such a prodigy?

-It is the fruit of the work of a team of scientists from Columbia University in New York.
-The "chef printer" comes in the form of a machine with the ability to 3D print chicken meat, while also performing "precision cooking" via "multi-wavelength laser".
+It is the result of the work of a team of scientists from Columbia University in New York.
+The “chef printer” comes in the form of a machine equipped with the ability to 3D print chicken meat, also performing “precision cooking” via “multi-wavelength laser”.

-For those curious about lab-grown meat (myself included): Chicken still doesn't materialize out of thin air: I'm not talking about making realistic meat like wagyu beef from materials that are anything but.
-As it stands, the team has simply fed the machine with chicken puree, a bit like Fast Food company nuggets.
-Of course, this usage suggests that in the near future a cutlet indistinguishable from the ones we eat today will also be molded from cultured meat, but this is not the time.
+For those curious about lab-grown meat (myself included): Chicken still doesn't materialize out of thin air: I'm not talking about creating lifelike meat like wagyu beef from materials that are anything but.
+As it stands, the team simply fed the machine with pureed chicken, a bit like nuggets from fast food companies.
+Of course, this usage suggests that in the near future a cutlet indistinguishable from those we eat today will also be printed from cultured meat, but now is not the time.

 The plus: precision cooking, for chicken and more

-In their article published this month in the journal Science of Food, the Columbia team says the main challenge to overcome was "controlled space delivery of firing energy."
-And that's where lasers come in.
-Lasers allow you to direct a precise and easily controllable jet of heat energy directly to where you need it.
-It can be precise enough to cook a chicken cutlet directly in its packaging.
+In their article published this month in the journal Science of Food, the Columbia team says the main challenge to overcome was “controlled spatial delivery of cooking energy.”
+And this is exactly where lasers come into play.
+Lasers allow you to direct a precise and easily controllable jet of thermal energy directly where you need it.
+It can be so precise that it can cook a chicken cutlet right in its packaging.

-By experimenting with a few different types of lasers, the team found that infrared lasers cause food to brown "more efficiently" than blue ones, but apparently blue lasers were better at cooking chicken internally.
+Experimenting with a few different types of lasers, the team found that infrared ones browned food "more efficiently" than blue ones, but the blue lasers were apparently better at cooking the chicken internally.

-It is believed that this "chef printer" technology will allow for a more creative design of food, allowing us to customize meals and cook (even at home) with hitherto unthinkable qualities: from tests, the "printed and cooked" chicken breast has retained more moisture and shrank less during cooking than regularly cooked chicken.
+It is believed that this “chef printer” technology will enable more creative food design, allowing us to personalize meals and cook (even at home) with previously unthinkable qualities: from tests, “printed and cooked” chicken breast has retained more moisture and shrank less during cooking than regularly cooked chicken.

-In what may be one of the saddest taste tests ever, the research duo who lent themselves to the test decided that laser-cooked, 3D-printed chicken was better than conventionally prepared chicken.
-Despite the fact that you could feel the metallic taste left by the laser during cooking.
-There is still a little work to be done, while I still suggest the traditional method.
+In what might be one of the saddest taste tests ever, the research duo decided that the 3D-printed, laser-cooked chicken was better than conventionally prepared chicken.
+Despite the fact that there was a metallic taste left by the laser during cooking.
+There is still a little work to do, in the meantime I still suggest the traditional method.